 Quality questions create a quality life.
 Successful people ask better questions, and as a result, they get better answers. – Tony Robbins

-Asking questions is a required skill of daily living whether it is to understand a diagnosis or treatment from a doctor’s office, to gain clarity around the scope of a project at work, to come up with new ideas when you are at an impasse, or to understand your own behavior or thinking or that of another person.
+Asking questions is a required skill of daily living whether it is to understand a diagnosis or treatment from a doctor’s office, to gain clarity around the scope of a project at work, or to generate new ideas when you are at an impasse.

 One Word Can Make All The Difference